 Steps to take:

-- Configuration Manager can be located in the control panel (here shown as XP)
+- Microsoft Endpoint Configuration Manager can be located at the Control Panel (Windows 10):

 - Make sure that under the Components tab Status shows as installed or enabled.

 - Make sure that under the Actions tab all the actions are listed as shown below.